Critical phenomenon inside asymptotically flat black holes with spontaneous scalarization

 These rich phenomena are fundamentally rooted in the nonlinear dynamics inside black holes.
 While the overall trend of $\beta$ versus $q$ depends on the specific form of $Z(\psi)$, a common feature emerges across models: $\beta$ exhibits a sharp increase near $q_c$ and appears to diverge (dotted green curves in Fig.~\ref{FigPhaseBeta}).
 This consistent divergence pattern suggests the possible presence of universal scaling behavior in the vicinity of the critical point, which we now proceed to investigate.
 Based on a careful analysis of the extensive numerical data near the critical point, we discover the following scaling law:

 Here $c_0$ is a constant that depends on the specific details of the model.
-In contrast, the critical exponent $\gamma=-0.5$ is model-independent.
-As demonstrated in the upper panel of Fig.~\ref{FigCriticalBetaQ}, the numerical behavior near the critical point across various representative models consistently aligns with the scaling law~\eqref{BetaToQ}.
+In contrast, the critical exponent $\gamma=0.5$ is model-independent.
+As demonstrated in the upper panel of Fig.~\ref{FigCriticalBetaQ}, the scaling law~\eqref{BetaToQ} persists across several different couplings.
 While the ER bridge collapse is apparently suppressed by strengthening the EMS coupling at fixed $q/q_c$ (top panel of Fig.~\ref{FigCauchyHorizon}), the scaling behavior remains robust.
-This universality is confirmed in the bottom panel of Fig.~\ref{FigCriticalBetaQ}, where consistent scaling behavior is observed over a range of $\alpha^2$ values.
+As shown in the bottom panel of Fig.~\ref{FigCriticalBetaQ} for $Z=e^{\alpha^2\psi^2}$, this universality holds across different values of the coupling strength $\alpha^2$.

 Given the complexity of black hole interior dynamics, the discovery of a universal scaling behavior appears surprising.
 Analytically understanding this behavior poses a significant challenge, as nonlinear effects are predominant.
 Nevertheless, we notice that when the spacetime enters the Kasner epoch near $q_c$, the scalar field is still weak.
 For all cases we have numerically checked, the coupling functions share the same small-$\psi$ expansion